Facility Care Volunteer

 What does a volunteer at Almost Home Adoptions do?

-All new volunteers start in the adoption center as Facility Care Assistants and performing facility care including: cleaning cat rooms, changing/scooping litter boxes, feeding the cats, doing laundry, washing dishes, sweeping and mopping.
-Additional training is required for some volunteer positions.
-Open positions and requirements will be posted on the Volunteer Board at the Adoption Center.
+All new volunteers start in the adoption center as Facility Care Assistants performing facility care, including: cleaning cat rooms, changing/scooping litter boxes, feeding the cats, doing laundry, washing dishes, sweeping and mopping.

 What is the harm if I don’t show up for my shift?